-Direct Transfer Trip is generally not required for Induction or Inverter Projects.
 Direct Transfer Trip is generally not required for Synchronous Projects that will operate in the Non Flow-back Mode since a more economic reverse power relay scheme can usually meet the requirements.
-For Synchronous Flow-back Projects the need for DTT is determined based on the location of the PCC.
-UPPCO requires DTT when the total generation within a protective zone is greater than 33% of the minimum UPPCO load that could be isolated along with the generation.
-This prevents sustained isolated operation of the generation for conditions where generator protective relaying may not otherwise operate (see "Isolated Operation" in the Generator Interconnection Supplement).
+For Flow-back Projects, the need for DTT is determined based on the location of the PCC.
+UPPCO requires DTT when the total generation within a protective zone is greater than 33% of the minimum Utility load that could be isolated along with the generation.
+This prevents sustained isolated operation of the generation for conditions where Project protective relaying may not otherwise operate (see "Isolated Operation" in the Generator Interconnection Supplement).

 Direct transfer trip adds to the cost and complexity of an interconnection.
-A DTT transmitter is required for each UPPCO protective device whose operation could result in sustained isolated operation of the generator.
+A DTT transmitter is required for each Utility protective device whose operation could result in sustained isolated operation of the Project.
 An associated DTT receiver at the Project is required for each DTT transmitter.
 A Data Circuit is required between each transmitter and receiver.
-Telemetry is required to monitor the status of the DTT communication, even if telemetry would not otherwise have been required.
+Telemetry is required to monitor status of the DTT communication, even if telemetry would not otherwise have been required.

-At the Project Developer's expense, UPPCO will provide the receiver(s) that the Project Developer must install, and UPPCO will install the transmitter(s) at the appropriate UPPCO protective devices.
+At the Project Developer's expense, UPPCO will provide the receiver(s) that the Project Developer must install, and UPPCO will install the transmitter(s) at the appropriate Utility protective devices.

-Reverse Power Relaying for Non-Flow-back
+Reverse Power Relaying for Non Flow-back